jovial/toram/README.md

 notes:

-install-static will destroy symlinks, so if you try to copy to /lib when /lib is a symlink to /usr/lib then things will break
+install-static will destroy symlinks, so if you try to copy to /lib when /lib is a symlink to /usr/lib then things will break.
+It may be better for install-static to use:

+`-K, --keep-dirlinks         treat symlinked dir on receiver as dir`

+as an rsync command line option.